simoncraf/Computer-Graphics/Lab1/README.md

-LAB 2 - SIMONE GIGANTE GASSO NIA:205702
+LAB 2 - SIMONE GIGANTE GASSO

-Todos los ejercicios funcionan tal y como pide el enunciado.
+All the exercises work just as the statement asks.
-Para cambiar de modalidad hay que utilizar los numeros (del 1 al 5):
+To change the mode you have to use the numbers (from 1 to 5):

 1 - DDA Lines
 2 - Bresenham Lines